cmschmtt/gas-transit-forecasting/README.md

-# Team 104: The Effect of US Gas Prices on Alternative Methods of Travel
+# The Effect of US Gas Prices on Alternative Methods of Travel

 ## About the project